BotStudios/modmail.js/README.md

 1. Allow private message from server members `default:allowed`

-2. DM ( Direct Message ) Your Bot And It will react :green_tick: to your message
+2. DM ( Direct Message ) Your Bot And It will react ✅ to your message

-3. Check The Message In Modmail Inbox Channel.
+3. Check Your Inbox Channel, See If There's Anything

 > To Reply A User

 - `<PREFIX>reply <USER_ID> <YOUR_MESSAGE`> e.g. `!reply 123456677544 Hello`

-Command Breakdown

-`!` - Prefix
-`reply` - Command
-`123456677544` - User ID
-`Hello < 2000 Words` - message
+Please Read Our [Docs](https://botstudios.github.io/modmail.js) To Learn More.
 ----

 ### Plugins